kitswas/git-for-all/README.md

     > Okay, _maybe_ I should try this out.

     Good call.
 If it doesn't work out, you can try those newer backup solutions that offer all these.
-Many internally use git.
+Many internally use git-like technologies.
 You'll be paying for the convenience, though.

+3. Do you write computer programs or work with software developers?

+    If your answer is yes, then this is a must-read for you.
+Especially if you are just starting out.
+    This guide is beginner-friendly.
+After all, everyone was a beginner once.

 ## What is Git?